pat-dill/roblox-requests/docs/api-reference.md

 - headers (dictionary) - Default headers used with each request
 - cookies (CookieJar) - Current session cookies.
 Updates automatically from Set-Cookie header
-- base_url (string) - Base URL to prefix each request with
+- base_url (string) - Base URL to prefix each request with.
+If a request UTL contains the HTTP protocol ("http(s)://"), this will be ignored

 ### Session:set_headers